-3.80 A suite of baseline ecological surveys and subsequent updates were carried out at the site between 2015-2020.
-This included a desk study and an extended Phase 1 habitat survey and specific surveys for hedgerows, badger, bat activity surveys, great crested newt presence/absence, population surveys and the collection of eDNA, reptile presence/absence surveys and breeding and wintering bird surveys.
+3.80 A suite of baseline ecological surveys and subsequent updates were carried out at the site between 2015-2022.
+This included a Desk Based Study, Extended Phase 1 habitat survey and specific surveys for hedgerows, badgers, bat activity surveys, great crested newt presence/absence, population surveys and the collection of eDNA, reptile presence/absence surveys, and breeding and wintering bird surveys.